There are now 2 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) understand principles and concepts related to (a) legislative requirements for management of hazardous substances; (b) principles for safe work in a chemical laboratory; and (c) the diverse literature of chemistry and chemicals; (2) acquire basic practical skills in working safely in a chemical laboratory and generic skills for working as a chemist, ie. understanding occupation health and safety legislation; and (3) further their skills development in scientific writing, problem solving, critical analysis and teamwork, as well as more advanced research skills specific to the discipline.
+Students are able to (1) describe principles and concepts related to legislative requirements for management of hazardous substances.; (2) describe principles and concepts related to principles for safe work in a chemical laboratory.; (3) describe principles and concepts related to he diverse literature of chemistry and chemicals.; (4) demonstrate acquisition of basic practical skills in working safely in a chemical laboratory and generic skills for working as a chemist, i.e. understanding occupation health and safety legislation; and (5) demonstrate development of their skills development in scientific writing, problem solving, critical analysis, as well as more advanced research skills specific to the chemistry profession..

-- Typically this unit is assessed in the following ways: (1) communication activities; (2) a final written examination paper; and (3) scientific reports based on laboratory exercises.
+Indicative assessments in this unit are as follows: (1) communication activities; (2) a final written examination paper; and (3) scientific reports based on laboratory exercises.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Assoc Prof Matthew Piggott

 - or Unit(s) CHEM2210 Structure Determination and Physical Chemistry

 - lectures: 2 per week for 13 weeks